tytydraco/yessleep/out/Dont_Answer_in_Your_Own_Voice.md

-I threw the phone at it and opened the front door.
+I threw the phone at it and tore the front door open.